 Using the Accounts sheet to customize accounts

-The Accounts sheet is a hidden sheet in the Tiller Foundation template.
+The Accounts sheet is blank by default in the Tiller Foundation template.
 You can use it to customize or correct details about your accounts.

-The dropdown list in column A is populated from the Balance History sheet (another hidden sheet in the template).
+The dropdown list in column A is populated from the hidden area out right in the Accounts sheet, which is fed by the Balance History sheet (a hidden sheet).

 If you need to rename an account, do this on the Tiller Console under Account Summary.
 After renaming an account you will need to re-select accounts on the Accounts sheet from the dropdown in column A.